 Chapter Six: Helping Children Grieve For Pets, A Six Year-Old Reviews AEW, University Update and Bizarre Google Search Terms

-This chapter focuses on how Lawes and his partner helped a six-year-old with the grief of losing her pet cat, Loki.
-It also has his partner's son's thoughts on this week's AEW Dynamite, an update on his university issues and the strange search term that will get you to this site.
+This chapter focuses on how my partner and I helped her six-year-old daughter with the grief of losing her pet cat.
+It also has my partner's son's thoughts on this week's AEW Dynamite, an update on my university issues and the strange search term that will get you to this site.

 I was reading through my tribute to my dog, Mr. Blue, tonight, and it got me a little emotional.
 Seven months on, it still hurts that he is gone, and I still miss him dearly.
 As hard as I’ve found it without him since his passing, my partner’s daughter has had an even rougher time.
 She really liked Mr. Blue, even though she’d only met him a couple of times, and she was gutted when she was told he’d passed away.
 What made it even harder was that, within days, the neighbour’s dog that she loved playing with in the back garden passed away too.
 The ultimate heartbreak for her, though, was her cat at her dad’s house, who has been ‘her’ cat her whole life, developed an illness and died, almost overnight.
 Three animals she loved, all gone within days of each other.
 Her having to process death for the first real time, at six years old and with not one, but three to cope with, all of increasing devastation to her.